 If your child cannot get past the tooth grinding phase independently or if their grinding is consistent, then dental degeneration could happen due to prolonged grinding.
 Therefore, you need to keep your dentist informed; they will guide you if the problem requires medical intervention.

 It is difficult to recommend a mouthguard with children because it may disrupt primary teeth from falling out or the eruption of permanent teeth.
 Tooth grinding, nevertheless, is absolutely nothing to fret about.
-However, it is one of the many reasons you need to take your child to the dentist even before their first teeth erupt.
+However, it is one of the many reasons you need to take your child to the dentist like this trustworthy dentist in white plains even before their first teeth erupt.